haxiomic/skeleton-haxiomic-scss/README.md

 #Fork of Skeleton.scss

-contains changes to the design of the grid
+contains some bug fixes and changes to the design of the grid